 The pH Sensor (PH-BTA or PH-BNC) will have difficulty measuring the pH of the following liquids: distilled water, water with a low ion concentration, food and wine, ocean water, brackish water, and wastewater.
 In these liquids, the pH readings will be slow to stabilize, potentially taking several minutes.

 Solutions that can Damage the Sensor

 The pH Sensor can be damaged if you try to measure the pH of an aqueous solution containing a protein or a Tris buffer.
 Long-term exposure to these species can cause irreparable damage to the sensor.
-Vernier sells the Tris-Compatible Flat pH Sensor, order code FPH-BTA, $99 which, because of its double-junction construction, can be used in these types of solutions.
+Vernier sells the Tris-Compatible Flat pH Sensor (FPH-BTA) which, because of its double-junction construction, can be used in these types of solutions.